-- 12) Galvanized, hot-welded flashings and vents may be installed on - 1) Uninsulated Systems or Conventionally Insulated Systems, provided the vents - 1) measure no more than 350 mm x 350 mm (14" x 14") in size, equal to approximately 0.12 meter squared (196 in.)
-(Larger vents must be installed on curbs). - 2) are not located in or near a valley and are well drained. - slopes less than 1:50 (1/4" in 12"), provided the vents are coated on all surfaces to a point at least 100 mm (4") above the Finished Waterproofing System.
-The coating must be - 1) an Accepted Material listed in this Manual and must be acceptable to the membrane manufacturer. - 2) applied evenly and with straight lines; two cured coats are recommended for enhanced durability. - 3) Protected Membrane Roof Systems or Modified Protected Membrane Roof Systems provided the vents are mounted on membrane-flashed curbs. - 13) When a pipe-type penetration is flashed with a cylindrical or conical purpose-made metal flashing that does not incorporate a fitted cap, the penetration must be protected immediately above the exposed top of the flashing with at least one properly fitted, level storm collar.
+- 12) Galvanized, hot-welded flashings and vents may be installed on - 1) Uninsulated Systems or Conventionally Insulated Systems, provided the vents - measure no more than 350 mm x 350 mm (14" x 14") in size, equal to approximately 0.12 meter squared (196 in.2) (Larger vents must be installed on curbs). - 2) are not located in or near a valley and are well drained. - slopes less than 1:50 (1/4" in 12"), provided the vents are coated on all surfaces to a point at least 100 mm (4") above the Finished Waterproofing System.
+The coating must be - 1) an Accepted Material listed in this Manual and must be acceptable to the membrane manufacturer. - 2) applied evenly and with straight lines and must coat the penetration flashing at the membrane seal.
+Two cured coats are recommended for enhanced durability but required for the RoofStar 15-Year Guarantee. - 3) Protected Membrane Roof Systems or Modified Protected Membrane Roof Systems provided the vents are mounted on membrane-flashed curbs. - 13) When a pipe-type penetration is flashed with a cylindrical or conical purpose-made metal flashing that does not incorporate a fitted cap, the penetration must be protected immediately above the exposed top of the flashing with at least one properly fitted, level storm collar.
 All storm collars must be sealed at the top edge with an acceptable sealant.